 Here’s how people search for our services: “Accent Reduction”.
 “Accent Modification”.
 “Accent Elimination”.
 “Accent Correction”.

 “AccentsOff Speech and Voice Improvement”.
 Accents OFF.
-Say what?
+Not accents on.

 With a name like that, it might look like I wish NO ONE would have an accent.
 Maybe I want EVERYONE IN THE WORLD to speak the same so they could all get hired by ABC News.